ruganda/Ride-My-Way/README.md

 # Ride-My-Way
 Ride-my App is a carpooling application that provides drivers with the ability to create ride offers and passengers to join available ride offers.

+# Hosting
+- The api is hosted on heroku https://ruga.herokuapp.com/api/v1/rides/

 # Features
 - Get all ride offers
 - Get a specific ride offer